Facts about dreaming including how to remember dreams, why we forget dreams and whether heavy or light sleepers remember more.

 Intention and practice will also help if you goal is to try and remember your dreams.

 The overlap between waking and dreaming states was at the heart of the Matrix films.

-Sci-fi aside, though, the film asked: when we’re awake, are we really awake or is this just another dream?
+Sci-fi aside, though, the film asked about the fact that when we’re awake, are we really awake or is this just another dream?

 That’s all exciting philosophical stuff of course, but actually this has some neurobiological truth.

-Neuroscientists have found that the parts of the brain responsible for daydreaming while we’re awake are also responsible for our dreaming while we sleep.
+Neuroscientists have found that it is a fact that parts of the brain responsible for daydreaming while we’re awake are also responsible for our dreaming while we sleep.

 Effectively the neural substrate responsible for dreaming may be a sub-system of that responsible for our waking lives.